 Let's come together to make a positive impact on our planet, one meal at a time!

-Simon Toohey is a talented chef and MasterChef Australia finalist known for his sustainable, plant-based approach to cooking.
+Simon Toohey is a talented chef and MasterChef Australia finalist known for his sustainable, plant-forward approach to cooking.
 He gained national recognition in 2019 by finishing third on MasterChef Australia and returned in 2020 to further champion plant-based diets.
-His successful Melbourne-based plant smokehouse pop-up and co-founding of the Sustainable Earth Network (SEN) reflect his commitment to sustainability and zero waste.
+He is the co-founder of the Sustainable Earth Network (SEN), has run a successful Melbourne-based plant smokehouse pop-up and continually partners with various clients to showcase his commitment to sustainability and zero waste.

-He holds an Advanced Diploma in Hospitality Management, a Bachelor’s degree in Tourism Management, and is currently pursuing a Master’s in Gastronomy.
+Simon holds an Advanced Diploma in Hospitality Management, a Bachelor’s degree in Tourism Management, and qualifications in gastronomy.
 Through his work, Simon continues to inspire sustainable food practices, influencing both viewers and the broader culinary world.

 Talking Points